h4rvey-g/Notes-blog/docs/USMLE/Cardiology/ECGs.md

 - [[./Atrial flutter|Atrial flutter]] with 2:1 block
 # Bradycardia DDx
 ![[../../assets/img/Pasted image 20230623214843.png|Pasted image 20230623214843.png]]
-#  Whenever you see a negative P wave and QRS complex in lead I the likely diagnosis is limb [[lead reversal]].
+#  Whenever you see a negative P wave and QRS complex in lead I the likely diagnosis is limb [[lead reversal|lead reversal]].
 # Multifocal atrial rhythm
 ![Multifocal Atrial Tachycardia (MAT) • At least 3 different ... | GrepMed](https://img.grepmed.com/uploads/5407/multifocal-tachycardia-ecg-cardiology-diagnosis-original.png)
 **Differentiate from <mark style="background: #FFF3A34A;">[[./ectopic atrial rhythm|ectopic atrial rhythm]]</mark>.** In [[./ectopic atrial rhythm|ectopic atrial rhythm]], the P-wave morphology remains consistent as the PACs originate from a single ectopic focus.
 In contrast, multifocal atrial rhythm shows varying P-wave morphologies from beat to beat, reflecting the random discharge of multiple ectopic atrial foci [4].